yannickzj/thrift-rpc/README.md

 ## Introduction

 This project aims to build a scalable distributed system for computing the bcrypt key derivation function, which is a popular technique for securing passwords in web applications.
+The system can scale nearly linearly in terms of performance and support on-the-fly addition of back end nodes.

 ## Architecture